HacksByKPPSquared/IncidentResponse/README.md

-# 💻 Lab 09 - Exploiting Java to Attack a Remote System 🔥
+# 💻 Exploiting Java to Attack a Remote System 🔥

 In this lab, we go full-on hacker mode (don’t worry, it's all in the name of learning!) as we use the **Social Engineering Toolkit (SET)** to exploit Java vulnerabilities and gain access to remote systems.
 Buckle up—it’s about to get technical, but also a lot of fun! 😎